-Each knife had their pro’s and cons, Global is absolutely fine they have a wide range of different knives and since I worked mostly in the Japanese kitchen than the Chinese kitchen I have used a lot of different types of knives.
-When I first started working my first knife was a Wusthof 20CM Classic Chef’s knife.
-I worked on their traineeship program since I had no experience in the professional kitchen and never went to culinary school.
-So there is no answer in which knives was the best they all shined in their own field.
+Each knife had its pros and cons.
+The Global is absolutely fine.
+They have a wide range of different knives, and since I worked mostly in the Japanese kitchen than the Chinese kitchen, I have used a lot of different types of knives.
+When I first started working, my first knife was a Wusthof 20CM Classic Chef’s knife.
+I worked on their traineeship program since I had no professional kitchen experience and never went to culinary school.
+So there is no answer in which knives were the best.
+They all shined in their own field.

 Should you buy a Japanese VG10 Damascus Chef’s Knife from China?

-I did my research and I finally have decided to buy a VG10 Damascus Chef’s Knife from and made in China.
-But before you buy one for yourself you need to consider a few things.
+I did my research, and I finally have decided to buy a VG10 Damascus Chef’s Knife from and made in China.
+But before you buy one for yourself, you need to consider a few things.
 The price is what made me buy the complete collection.
-Right now I can’t tell you if they are worth it or not.
-Most if not all the knives offered on AliExpress tells you in the title that they use Japanese VG10 but in the description, they list the material as 10Cr15CoMoV which is a Chinese steel type and they claim that it is identical to Japanese VG10 steel.
+Right now, I can’t tell you if they are worth it or not.
+Most, if not all, the knives offered on AliExpress tell you in the title that they use Japanese VG10, but in the description, they list the material as 10Cr15CoMoV, a Chinese steel type claim that it is identical to Japanese VG10 steel.

 Why is the Chinese VG10 Chef’s knife so cheap?

-The reason why it is so cheap in China is that of the labor cost and how they make the knife.
-The knives are mostly made by machines.
+It is so cheap in China that of the labor cost and how they make the knife.
+Machines mostly make knives.
 I bought the collection since that gave me a 55% discount.
 So I bought each knife for 31 euro ($36).
-Normal discount for a chef’s knife is 47 euro ($50).
-If you buy the knives, not in discount you pay full price at around 94 Euro ($100).
-If they can deliver what they promise then I find the price of 47 euro ($50) a steal!
+A normal discount for a chef’s knife is 47 euro ($50).
+If you buy the knives, not in discount, you pay full price at around 94 Euro ($100).
+If they can deliver what they promise, then I find the price of 47 euro ($50) a steal!
 And it will shake up the knives industry pricing model.
-And the number one secret is the Chinese steel type 10Cr15CoMoV which is cheaper than a Japanese VG10.
+And the number one secret is the Chinese steel type 10Cr15CoMoV, which is cheaper than a Japanese VG10.

 Is the made in China knife really a VG10 Damascus steel from Japan?

 Let me be clear Damascus is just naming for the finished layered look on the knife.
 Hammered Damascus will give you a hammered look with air pockets on the knife.
-Lasered (printed) Damascus is not Damascus they only lasered the look on it so after a longer period of use the Damascus look will fade away.
+Lasered (printed) Damascus is not Damascus.
+They only lasered the look on it so that the Damascus look will fade away after a longer period of use.
 Damascus is folded welded steel into a pattern.
-More layers do not make it any better and it is only for the looks.
+More layers do not make it any better, and it is only for the looks.

 The core itself is where the magic is.
 The Chinese knives manufacturers are all claiming things in their title like ”73 layers Japanese VG10 Damascus steel chef knife” but beware that you absolutely need to read the description first before buying.
 Have you heard about Dalstrong?
-They started like the others that are selling their knives in China or AliExpress.
-Right now there is only one Chinese brand that sells their knives that they claimed to be imported VG10 steel from Japan but more about that later.
-So in short no, most of the knives advertised as Japanese VG10 knife are not the VG10 steel imported from Japan.
+They started, like the others that are selling their knives in China or AliExpress.
+There is only one Chinese brand that sells their knives that they claimed to be imported VG10 steel from Japan but more about that later.
+So, in short, no, most of the knives advertised as Japanese VG10 knife are not the VG10 steel imported from Japan.

 Japanese VG10 Steel made in China?

 I already talked about hardness in this article ”What you need to know about kitchen knives”.
-But let’s summarize it, so that you understand why the Chinese knife makers put the ”Japanese VG10 Damascus Steel” in their title or description.
+But let’s summarize it to understand why the Chinese knife makers put the ”Japanese VG10 Damascus Steel” in their title or description.
 We look at the Rockwell Hardness (HRC).